opencadc/caom2/icewind/README.md

 # CAOM metadata-sync process (icewind)

-Process to sync Observations from a remote CAOM repository service to a local CAOM database.
+`icewind` is an application that synchronizes [https://www.opencadc.org/caom2/](Common Archive Observation Model) (CAOM) metadata from a remote CAOM repository service to a local CAOM database.

+## deployment
+This application requies a PostgreSQL database backend to store the CAOM content.
+The `citext` extension is used for several _keywords_ columns; the `pgsphere` extension is used for spherical geometry columns and spatial queries.

 ## configuration